Graduate Degree Program Policies

 While professional experience and certifications may be criteria for waiving a course requirement, no credit can be granted.
 For more information, please review specific program policies.

 Non-attendance does not automatically cancel registration or drop a student from their course(s).
-To drop a course, students must officially withdraw their registration through the MURPHY Online System or by contacting their academic advisor.
+To drop a course, students must officially withdraw their registration through the MURPHY Online System or by contacting their academic adviser.
 If a student does not attend or complete the course requirements, the student will receive an appropriate grade as determined by the instructor.

 Registered students must attend classes which have specified meeting times, dates and locations.
 Sanctions may be imposed for failure to attend class.
 Students may only attend classes in which they are officially registered.
 Instructors will only admit students whose names are on the class roster or have official proof of registration for the class.
 No credit will be issued to anyone who attends a class for which s/he is not officially registered.
 For more information, please review specific program policies.

 Similar to other top business schools, the OCB graduate programs do not maintain an official class ranking for any student.
 Top graduates each year are extended invitations to join the UST chapter of Beta Gamma Sigma, the international honors society for business students.

 A degree is granted at the graduate level and conferred on the date of the last day of the term for Fall, January, Spring and Summer term.

 A degree is conferred only when the student has successfully met all degree requirements and the student’s requirements are officially reflected in the University’s official record.

 Exceptions to the graduation date policy will be made only by petition to the dean and program director.